meteor/meteor/client/basic/sections/collections.md

 </template>
 ```

-If you want to actually retrieve all of the documents from a cursor, call
+When you want to retrieve the current list of documents from a cursor,
-`.fetch()` like this:
+call the cursor's `.fetch()` method:

 ```
 // get an array of posts